H3JFC/shed/COMMERCIAL-LICENSE.md

 ## 9. Limitation of Liability

-Shed LLC is **not liable** for any indirect, incidental, special, or consequential damages.
+Hector Friedman-Cintron is **not liable** for any indirect, incidental, special, or consequential damages.

 Total liability is limited to the amount paid for the Software.